Casey and Andy: Satan

 But apart from all that, and despite being evil incarnate, Satan can be a pleasant enough person when she wants to be.
 She gets along well with her housemates most of the time, which for four people living under one roof is about as good as it gets.
 And despite her nature, her father – God – is still fond of her and typically overprotective of his little girl.
 He gave her a few important tasks in the Creation, including finishing off the design for women: she gave them breasts so women would forevermore possess the power to move men to evil.
 For fun, she occasionally annually works as a mall Santa whenever "Santa" is accidentally misspelled as "Satan" in letters.
 Satan, of course, likes people to do evil things and quietly encourages such behavior.
 She tempts mortals to sign over their souls by offering them incredible temptations – or, as in Casey’s example, waiting until they’re thoroughly distracted by some experiment and asking them to “sign here."
 However, she can- not directly cause mortals to behave in any particular way and instead so must rely on persuasion and trickery.
 She can deliberately hide the truth, twist meanings of words, and fail to correct misconceptions, but she cannot actually tell a lie or break her word.

 Frances Cleveland

-In The Finale Arc, the 1886-era Frances Folsom (whom Andy had already had an anachronistic crush on in the modern day, and had previously taken an older version of to modern times) is revealed to be Satan herself in an earlier human form, planning to marry Grover, and assume absolute power over mankind (of which both Grover is aware of, and does not care), who creates Lord Milligan's father to destroy Casey and Andy, before marrying Grover and becoming the First Lady of the United States, Frances Cleveland.
+In The Finale Arc, the 1886-era Frances Folsom (whom Andy had already had an anachronistic crush on in the modern day, and had previously taken an older version of to modern times) is revealed to be Satan herself in an earlier human form, planning to marry Grover, and assume absolute power over mankind (which Grover is aware of but does not care about), who creates Lord Milligan to destroy Casey and Andy, before marrying Grover and becoming the First Lady of the United States, Frances Cleveland.